moleculerjs/site/source/docs/errors.md

 | `nodeID` | `String` | Node ID.
 It has value only at direct call. |

 ### `ServiceNotAvailable`
 Throw it if you `call` a currently unavailable service action.
-E.g. nodes disconnected which contains this service, or circuit breaker opened.
+E.g. nodes disconnected which contains this service or circuit breaker opened.
 Error code: **404**
 Retryable: **false**